 What is Vinyl ?
 What is Pleather ?

-Vinyl is a material made of plastic components chlorine and ethylene ( full name Polyvinylchloride or PVC).
+Vinyl is a material made of plastic components like chlorine and ethylene (full name Polyvinylchloride or PVC).
 It is extensively used in making accessories like belts and bags and for upholstering sofas and headboards and wall and floor covering.

-Pleather is a a combination of plastic (PVC) and polyester; it is also called faux leather being an inexpensive look alike of leather.
-Though not as durable or as good looking as leather, cost and ease of cleaning the material makes it a material in demand.
-If you get a pleather which is thin and slightly stretchy, this is best for making clothes and will be easier to sew as well.
+Pleather is a combination of plastic (PVC) and polyester; it is also called faux leather being an inexpensive look-alike of leather.
+Though not as durable or as good-looking as leather, the cost and ease of cleaning the material make it material in demand.
+If you get pleather which is thin and slightly stretchy, this is best for making clothes and will be easier to sew as well.

 Let us move on about how to sew with plastic and vinyl

 Sewing machine for sewing with vinyl/ pleather ?

 First and formost you cannot sew thick plastic and vinyl on a flimsy home sewing machine.
 You need a sturdy enough machine for that.
 Hope you have one.
 Because when it comes to sewing with many layers of vinyl your home sewing machine is going to be severely shaken up.
 Follow these steps for a better experience.